 Students should plan to spend a significant amount of their time during, at least, one semester in preparation for this paper, consulting frequently with their committee chair as they define a topic of research, prepare an outline and begin the writing process.
 The paper presented for the A exam should not be a first draft, but rather a finished piece of writing, scholarly in scope and complete with appropriate bibliography (most such papers are twenty to fifty pages long).
 The completed paper should be made available to all members of the special committee at least one week (preferably two) prior to the date agreed upon for the examination.

 During the examination, members of the special committee question the candidate on the worth and coherence of his/her topic and on his/her understanding of the texts and problems of interpretation that the topic raises.
 Students who pass the A exam receive recommendations from committee members for further work on the dissertation.
 In the event of failure, the student repeats the examination on the basis of a new or revised paper.

 The “B” exam is the defense of the dissertation.
 Each member of the special committee usually presents to the candidate a brief written judgment and critique of the dissertation along with a checklist of errors to be corrected.
 The major aims of the exam are to assure the candidate that the dissertation has been carefully read and considered and to allow the student to engage in a serious discussion of the work.

 Applying to the Ph.D Program & Support

 Cornell’s aid package is highly competitive nationally.
-All admitted students are guaranteed a five-year package that includes two years of full fellowship, the opportunity for building a strong teaching portfolio based on a range of courses through teaching assistantships, and four summers of research support.
+All admitted students are guaranteed a six-year package that includes two years of full fellowship, the opportunity for building a strong teaching portfolio based on a range of courses through teaching assistantships, and four summers of research support.

 Fellowships & Assistantships